-To file a warranty claim during the Warranty Period, you may:
+To file a warranty claim during the Limited Warranty Period, you may:

-- A. Visit the store where you purchased your floor; - B. Call us at 1-800-366-4204; or - C. Email via the "contact us" link at www.llflooring.com
+- A. Visit the store where you purchased your floor; - B. Call us at 1-800-366-4204; or - C. Email via the "contact us" link at www.llflooring.com.

-Claims must be submitted within the Warranty Period and within ninety (90) days of the date that the problem with the floor is first discovered.
-No warranty claim will be serviced without contacting us through one of the methods listed above and providing accurate and complete information in a timely manner.
+Claims must be submitted within the Limited Warranty Period and within ninety (90) days of the date that the problem with the floor is first discovered.
+No warranty claim will be serviced without contacting us through one of the methods listed above and any such claim must include you providing accurate and complete information in a timely manner.